Air & AG Truck Rule

 NOx Exempt Areas

-CARB is proposing to expand the NOx exempt counties.
+CARB has expanded the NOx exempt counties.
 This option requires that you drive only in these designated counties and delays until 1/1/15 the first requirements to install a PM filter.
 Here is the link to a fact sheet on the NOx exempt option.

 AG & NE Stickers